fx-giant/giant-documentations/visual/multisource-trend.md

 ||Threshold|Set Trending to *Decreasing Better*|
 ||*For Trend*|Set Range starting from 0 - 100%(Red), 100 - 200%(Green)|

+*NOTE: Be sure to change the display name for **FY16 Budget** to **Actual Spent** and **FY16 Forecast** to **Total Budget** to produce the same output.*

 Displayed in the multisource trend chart is the total budget on the actual year and the forecasted year.
-Both values of Budget and Forecast are represented through a text, where the total sum of both values are used.
+Both values of Budget and Forecast are represented through a text(Actual Spent and Total Budget) respectively, where the total sum of both values are used.
 The traffic value is also shown as the green circle in the right-hand side of the graph, meaning that the budget for 2016 has gone below by 7.87% the expected forecast for 2016.

 **Output**